chaviva16/SKINCARE-RECOMMENDATION/README.md

 ➕ “See More” functionality for extended results

 ## 🛠 Built With
-Python
+Python,
-Streamlit
+Streamlit,
-Pandas
+Pandas,
-JSON parsing
+JSON parsing,

 ## 🙋🏽‍♀ About the Developer
 Created with 💗 by Otabor Favour Osasere (Chaviva)